List Of Ethnic Slurs By Ethnicity

 Conclusion

 Take action today.
+Support organizations that are working to promote equality.
 Educate yourself about the impact of ethnic slurs.
 Speak out against prejudice and discrimination.
-Support organizations that are working to promote equality.
 Together, we can create a world where ethnic slurs are relegated to the dustbin of history.